Ledenice: Geography

 Ledenice is located about 11 km southeast of České Budějovice.
 It lies mostly in the Třeboň Basin, only a small part of the municipal territory in the south extends into the Gratzen Foothills.
 The highest point is at 555 m above sea level.
-The area is rich in small fishponds, supplied by several brooks.
+The stream Spolský potok flows through the market town.
+The area of Ledenice is rich in small fishponds, supplied by the Spolský potok and its nameless tributary.

 History

 The first written mention of Ledenice is from 1278, when it was owned by the Lords of Krumlov (a branch of the house of Vítkovci).
 After they died out, Ledenice became the property of the Lords of Landštejn (another branch of Vítkovci).
 In 1398, during their rule, Ledenice was promoted to a market town.
 In the 15th century, Ledenice was acquired by the Rosenberg family.

-In 1611, after the death of the last Rosenberg, the market town became the property of the Schwamberg family.
+In 1611, after the death of the last Rosenberg, the market town became a property of the Schwamberg family.
 From 1660 until the establishment of an independent municipality in 1849, it was owned by the Schwarzenberg family.
 The greatest growth of Ledenice occurred in the second half of the 19th century.